Voree, Wisconsin: Strangite settlement

 The "Strangite" church established a quarry and built many fine stone houses, several of which survive.
 Their community included a blacksmith shop, tavern, school and a tithing house.
 The church excavated a foundation for their intended temple, but were unable to finish it due to poverty and internal dissent.
 They also published newspapers the Voree Herald and Zion's Reveille in the town.
 Tombstone carving, plough manufacturing, and the raising of English Fox Terriers were some of Voree's business enterprises.

 A small hill in Voree, known as the "Hill of Promise", became noteworthy as the location where James Strang allegedly unearthed the Voree Plates.
-These three small metal plates, purportedly containing the ancient record of "Rajah Manchou of Vorito" (alleged to be an ancient inhabitant of the area), became a scripture of Strang's church and is still accepted by his followers today.
+These three small metal plates, purportedly containing the ancient record of "Rajah Manchou of Vorito" (alleged to be an ancient inhabitant of the area), became a scripture of Strang's church and are still accepted by his followers today.
 Baptisms for the Dead were performed in the White River, which flowed through the settlement.
 These have not been conducted since Strang's lifetime due to a lack of prophetic leadership, though the Strangites still believe in the validity of this doctrine, as do members of the LDS and certain other Mormon factions.